vmandic/tris-web-crawler/README.md

 ## Try it out online

-**Feel free to scrape first 20 links as much as you like: [https://tris.fly.dev](https://tris.fly.dev)**
+**Feel free to crawl first 20 links as much as you like: [https://tris.fly.dev](https://tris.fly.dev)**

-The online tool is rate limited to three parallel scraper processes and will live stream back the results to the results page.
+The online tool is rate limited to three parallel crawler processes and will live stream back the results to the results page.
 To modify the target URL just make sure you change it in the address bar query string.

-## About Tris web scraper
+## About Tris web crawler

-_Tris_ is a Node.js tool which is in its core a very simple web scraper that allows you to recursively crawl a target domain and its HTML files for anchor elements and visit each of them only once and deliver the list of visited links with a the associated HTTP status response code.
+_Tris_ is a Node.js tool which is in its core a very simple web crawler that allows you to recursively crawl a target domain and its HTML files for anchor elements and visit each of them only once and deliver the list of visited links with a the associated HTTP status response code.
 Tris provides various customization options to tailor the scraping process according to your needs.

 Whether you're a developer, SEO professional, or data enthusiast, Tris provides a simple yet powerful solution to gather valuable insights from websites.